zarinplus/docs/README.md

 #### Good Response

-The `GET` method's response would be like this:
+The `POST` method's response would be like this:

 	{
 	    "status": true,